 She had migraines for a six-week stretch, forgot where she parked her car, and the weight started creeping up, She lost her confidence, felt tired, moody, and also suffered backache, bloating, leakage, hot flushes eventually and night sweats.

-Peri-menopause and Menopause are Natural
+Peri-menopause & Menopause are Natural

 Some 13 million women in the UK are menopausal.
 Eight out of ten women experience some type of symptoms, half will find them difficult to deal with.
-Twenty five percent of women will suffer severe symptoms which can last up to ten years.
+Twenty-five percent of women will suffer severe symptoms which can last up to ten years.

 Talking Openly about Menopause

 Dietary and lifestyle factors also play a significant role in the severity of symptoms.
 Not only are hormones declining but so are some nutrients.
-Read my next blog for some more suggestions for a midlife healthy diet.